Jeevan-04/Invariant/README.md

 Implemented `invariant.receipt.v0`.
 Every execution is hashed.
 If you change one bit of the policy, the Proof ID changes completely.

 **Phase 3: The Model Adapter**
-Created a standardized interface for models (Mock, OpenAI, OpenRouter), essentially writing "Drivers" for our OS.
+Created a standardized interface for models (Mock, OpenAI, OpenRouter).

 **Phase 4: Policy Engine v0**
 Implemented strict text-matching constraints within the C++ boundary.